MohitSaraff/Blog-Website/README.md

 # 📓 Blog Website

-A place where you can publish your daily journals.

-You can read as well as compose blogs as per your choice.
+Express yourself with ease!
+Our platform offers you a space to share your daily musings, as well as read and write blog posts tailored to your interests.

 ## Demo